-Obviously, this applies to our every service: grease trap cleaning included.
+This applies to every service: grease trap cleaning included.

 To sum it all up, we considered everything with this.
 Waster guarantees hidden fee-free, productive, and easily extended contracts!

 2. Our customers can easily reach us!

 Whether you are a business book to our grease trap cleaning service or any of our other bin collection services, you can easily reach Waster if needed.
 Waster offers modern and responsive customer service via phone, email and online.
 As a result, you will always get the assistance and answers you need!